miscellaneous-mice/Arch-install/VirtualBox.md

   For checking the disks use -> lsblk
   $ cfdisk /dev/sda -> select dos (for virtual machine)
 ```
-  - This is how you will partition
+  - This is how you will partition (all are primary)
 ```
   sda1 -> 1024M/1G -> boot disk -> select and press B (for making the disk bootable)
   sda2 -> 29G -> home and other stuff